okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 ### About the afterRender function

 The third generation of the Sign-In Widget is built on [Preact](https://preactjs.com/), a lightweight React alternative.
 This means that the [`afterRender`] (https://github.com/okta/okta-signin-widget?tab=readme-ov-file#afterrender) function doesn't work when used to make DOM manipulations and other render-related side effects.
-The Okta Sign-In Widget reverts your customizations to default settings.
+If you use `afterRender` for DOM manipulations, the Okta Sign-In Widget reverts any customizations to default settings.
 See [Components and Hooks must be pure](https://react.dev/reference/rules/components-and-hooks-must-be-pure).

-* To use `afterRender` for DOM manipulations, include the `MutationObserver` function.
+* To use `afterRender` for DOM manipulations, consider using the `MutationObserver` function.
 * To use `afterRender` for non-DOM manipulations, you don't need the `MutationObserver` function.

 #### Use MutationObserver for DOM manipulations

 To keep the third generation of the Sign-In Widget from reverting your `afterRender` customizations, use the DOM `MutationObserver` function.
 See [MutationObserver](https://dom.spec.whatwg.org/#ref-for-dom-mutationobserver-mutationobserver).

-> **Note:** Use `MutationObserver` with caution.
-The following solutions are only for developers with experience using this function.

 To update UI elements, consider the following example: